 Here is a map of the Chefchaouen.
 We include a similar map in each itinerary packet that travelers receive before their tour takes place with us at Journey Beyond Travel.

-Chefchaouen boasts one of the most enjoyable medinas in Morocco.
-Unlike many medinas in Morocco, the medina of Chefchaouen still houses a large percentage of the city’s residents.
-As pleasant as it is walking through the old walled city, a stroll up and down through is made more pleasant by the sight of its residents living, for the most part, as they have for the last few hundred years.
+Wander the Medina — Chefchaouen boasts one of the most enjoyable, funky medinas in all of Morocco.
+Though trekking up and down the hillside can make for some sore legs at the end of the day, luckily there are plenty of cafés to plop down and recharge.
 Unlike the medina of Marrakech or the Kasbahs of Tangier and Rabat, foreigners haven’t really been able to purchase old houses and convert them to upscale riads so many of the local populace still actually lives in the Medina.
 The people of Chefchaouen are, for the most part, really pleasant and foreigners can stroll through the blue walled medina without being harassed by touts and venders too much.
 Most of the shop keepers have a relaxed attitude and will not hassle you.
 Children play in the streets and, unlike Fez, they will generally not ask you for money.
 If anything, the children of Chefchaouen might ask you to play with them, which is not a bad way to spend an afternoon.
 While wandering around, take a look at some of the placards which give information on some of the long, torrid history of this great city.

 For a more luxurious experience, head to the Art du bien-être (Art of Good Living), located one street west off the Place Uta el-Hammam, behind the mosque.
 Though not traditional, this is a more upscale “spa” with massages, foot soaks, facials, and exfoliations.
 This business operates with a local women’s cooperative to create all of their all-natural products.
 Many of them are for sale in the entryway.
-Reservations are required for the hammam, though often they are able to accommodate same-day requests.
-Expect to pay 100 dhs or so for a facial, 150 dhs for a hammam, and 250 dhs or more on a more “full spa” experience.
+Reservations are required for the hammam.
+However, they can often accommodate same-day requests.
+Expect to pay 100 dhs or so for a facial.
+150 dhs for a hammam.
+And 250 dhs or more on a more “full spa” experience.

-Chefchaouen sits on the side of the mountain.
-If you exit the medina and walk uphill, toward the Hotel Atlas (one of the largest buildings in the city, you can’t miss it), there is an easily found trail.
-This trail takes you up the hill toward a beautiful lookout point towering over Chefchaouen and the surrounding mountains.
-If you want, you can continue back, deeper into the mountains.
-Remember to pack your water bottles and, if you’re planning on trekking further into the mountains, a bite to eat.
+Lookout Point – If you exit the medina and walk uphill, toward the Hotel Atlas (one of the largest buildings in the city, you can’t miss it), there is an easily found trail that takes you up the hill toward a beautiful lookout point towering over Chefchaouen and the surrounding mountains.
+If you want, you can continue to hike deeper into the mountains, but remember to pack a water bottle and a bite to eat.

 For a longer trek through the Rif, Journey Beyond Travel has a great relationship with Gite Talassemtane who arranges trekking in Chefchaouen.
 You can feel free to email the founder Fatima at [email protected] or call her directly at (+212) (0) 672 743 347.
 These guided treks will take you to some beautiful mountainous scenery and you are guaranteed to meet some wonderful people along the way.

 About Our Team: Journey Beyond Travel has a variety of unique itineraries that allow you to experience the real Morocco.
 Our Eclectic Tour gives you an overview of the country’s highlights in both culture and landscape, while our Imperial Cities Tour takes you to the most inspiring locations including museums, UNESCO sights, and more.
-We also have various Sahara Desert tours.
+We also have various trips to the Sahara Desert of Morocco.
 Enjoy our website, quality articles, and feel free to join us on Facebook and Twitter.